microbiomedata/schema_hackathon/README.md

 # schema_hackathon

-A sandbox for NMDC team members to hack the schema
+A sandbox for NMDC team members to hack a schema, especially with schemasheets

 brought to you by `linkml-ws new`